znowacki/blox2blogger/README.md

 Simple Windows script to convert a wordPress.xml file produced by blox.pl site to blogger format.
 No guarantees it will work for all other wordpress exports.
 Quick and dirty solution, no XSLT, just replace text with other + a bit of regex.

-Put script files to the same folder with wordpress.xml and run replacer.cmd The output file created is blogger.xml
+Put script files in the same folder with wordpress.xml and run replacer.cmd The output file created is blogger.xml

 My personal experience is that it works much better than google coverter.